Dynatrace-APAC/dynatrace-apac.github.io/workshops/README.md

-# MD file format

-## Header of MD file
+Use this format below in the beginnig of the of the MD file

-- ID: The ID will define the folder that the tutorial contents will be generated and put into
-  - Add `-jp` or language as suffix for translated lab.
-Eg. **kubernetes-jp.md**
 - Summary: Short summary of your tutorial.
 Text is used within overview page
+- ID: The ID will define the folder that the tutorial contents will be generated and put into
 - Categories: The first item in the categories list defines the "icon" that you will attached to your lab in the tutorial overview screen.
-  - You can add **up to 3 icons**.
-Icons will have to added within /app/view/categories.scss
-  - Ending entries should include categories which lab will appear in.
-No limit to categories per lab
-  - Options are:
-    - infrastructure-monitoring
-    - application-microservices-monitoring
-    - cloud-automation
-    - digital-experience
-    - business-analytics
+You can add up to 3 items / icons.
+From the end of the list, use categories which you want the lab to appear in.
+Options are : infrastructure-monitoring, application-microservices-monitoring, cloud-automation, digital-experience, business-analytics
 - Tags: Other searchable elements from the lab.
-  - End the list with level -
+End the list with level - (Beginner, Intermediate, Advanced)
-  - Options are:
-    - Beginner
-    - Intermediate
-    - Advanced
 - Status: set it to Draft or Published (doesn't have any effect right now)
 - Authors: Please list yourself as an author
-- Feedback link: either the team email or defaults to SE central email
+- Feedback link: either the tutorial repostory or any other link you want to provide

 Example